saltstack/salt/doc/topics/installation/windows.rst

 * `Salt32.zip <http://repo.saltstack.com/windows/dependencies/Salt32.zip/>`_
 * `Salt64.zip <http://repo.saltstack.com/windows/dependencies/Salt64.zip/>`_

-These files contain all sofware required to build and develop salt.
+These files contain all software required to build and develop salt.
 Unzip the contents of the file to ``C:\Salt-Dev\temp``.

 Create the Build Environment